tdulcet/GIMPS-Opener/README.md

 * Type exponent numbers directly in the address bar/omnibox (Firefox and Chrome only, use the `exp` keyword)
 * Shows a live preview of the exponent(s) that would open
 * Supports exponents with an optional `M` prefix and optional comma or space digit separators
-* Ignores numbers that are not prime
+* Ignores numbers that are not prime using the deterministic [Miller–Rabin primality test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test#Deterministic_variants)
 * Supports opening exponents in the current tab, a new tab (default), a new window or a new private/incognito window (Firefox and Chrome only)
 * Supports lazy loading tabs (Firefox and Chrome only)
 * Supports the light/dark mode of your system automatically